leehooi/vs-color-picker/README.md

 ![usage_sampler](readme_img/usage_sampler.gif)

 ## Usage
-The color picker is shown when typing or editing color values.
+The color picker is shown around cursor when typing or editing color values.
-When pick from screen, press `Enter` to pick the color, press `Esc` to cancel.
+When pick from screen, press `Enter` to pick the color, `Esc` to cancel.